Computability Theory, Nonstandard Analysis, and their connections

-Any functional $\Theta$ satisfying $\SCF(\Theta)$ is referred to as a \emph{special fan functional}. \edefi From a computability theoretic perspective, the main property of the special fan functional $\Theta$ is the selection of $\Theta(g)(2)$ as a finite sequence of binary sequences $\langle f_0 , \dots, f_n\rangle $ such that the neighbourhoods defined from $\overline{f_i}g(f_i)$ for $i\leq n$ form a cover of Cantor space; almost as a by-product, $\Theta(g)(1)$ can then be chosen to be the maximal value of $g(f_i) + 1$ for $i\leq n$.
-We stress that $g^{2}$ in $\SCF(\Theta)$ may be \emph{discontinuous} and that Kohlenbach has argued for the study of discontinuous functionals in higher-order RM (See Section \ref{RM}).
-As it turns out, the functional $\Theta$ is intimately connected to Tao's notion of \emph{metastability}, as explored in \cite{sambrouw,dagsamII}.
+We stress that $G^{2}$ in $\SCF(\Theta)$ may be \emph{discontinuous} and that Kohlenbach has argued for the study of discontinuous functionals in higher-order RM (see Section~\ref{RM}).
+As it turns out, $\Theta$-functionals are intimately connected to Tao's notion of \emph{metastability}, as explored in \cite{samFLO}.